yasaminaali/yasaminaali.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student finishing my Bachelor of Science from Alzahra University.
-I'm fascinated with ML and AI, especially interested in Natural Language Process and its use in social networks, Information retrieval, Recommender Systems and controllable text generation.
+I'm fascinated with ML and AI, especially interested in Natural Language Process and its use in social networks, Recommender Systems.
 I have done several research projects in these areas.